gregoraubrey/100DaysofCode/README.md

 	- Whether I am working on the front-end, the back-end, or both, git is going to be an indispensable part of my workflow.

 Today was great fun as I completed the recap task in much less time than I was expecting.
 It shows just how much of the week's content I have already managed to grasp and gives me confidence going into next week.

+## Day 57
+*20230515*

+Today I was not online as I attended my Gold Duke of Edinburgh's Award Scheme Presentation (having completed it in 2018!).
+This meant that I had some catching up to do in the evening.

+- Before I left home in the morning I messaged my new pair programming partners for the week to ask if they could let me know what they cover during the day and tell me what I should be getting on with in the evening.
+- At 17:00 they let me know that I should work through some [SQLBolt](https://sqlbolt.com/lesson/) lessons to learn the basics of SQL.
+- It seems that we were pretty much left to our own devices today to learn SQL which is lucky for me since I did not miss a lecture-heavy day.
+- I spent some time in the evening going through a few of the SQLBolt lessons and plan to continue tomorrow morning.

+Today was great fun, meeting up with some people I have not seen in years at the DofE event.
+In terms of SQL, it seems simple enough so far but I am sure that it will only get harder from here.